TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-newtree-ssis-ir-management-customized-setup.md

 # Troubleshooting Azure-SSIS IR Management - Customized Setup Issues

-## Where can I see the error

-* The ADF Portal can be used to check the result of Azure SSIS IR start and there is detail error message shows on the ADF portal.
+The ADF Portal can be used to check the result of Azure SSIS IR start and there is detail error message shows on the ADF portal.
 The start result can also be retrieved via Azure powershell command.

-## Common solution
+## **Recommended Steps**

-* Get the error code in the error message and then search the [troubleshoot document](https://docs.microsoft.com/azure/data-factory/ssis-integration-runtime-management-troubleshoot) of the error code and find the detail cause and solution.
+* Get the error code in the error message and then search the [troubleshoot document](https://docs.microsoft.com/azure/data-factory/ssis-integration-runtime-management-troubleshoot) of the error code and find the detail cause and solution

-## Common errors, causes, and solution
-Custom setup provides an interface to add your own setup steps during the provisioning or reconfiguration of your SSIS IR.
+* Custom setup provides an interface to add your own setup steps during the provisioning or reconfiguration of your SSIS IR.
 For more information, see [Customize setup for the Azure-SSIS Integration Runtime](https://docs.microsoft.com/azure/data-factory/how-to-configure-azure-ssis-ir-custom-setup).

-Make sure your container contains only the necessary custom setup files; all the files in the container will be downloaded onto the SSIS IR worker node.
+* Make sure your container contains only the necessary custom setup files; all the files in the container will be downloaded onto the SSIS IR worker node.
 We recommend that you test the custom setup script on a local machine to fix any script execution issues before you run the script in SSIS IR.

-The custom setup script container will be checked while IR is running, because SSIS IR is regularly updated.
+* The custom setup script container will be checked while IR is running, because SSIS IR is regularly updated.
 This updating requires access to the container to download the custom setup script and install it again.
 The process also checks whether the container is accessible and whether the main.cmd file exists.

-For any error that involves custom setup, you'll see a CustomSetupScriptFailure error code with sub code like CustomSetupScriptBlobContainerInaccessible or CustomSetupScriptNotFound.
+* For any error that involves custom setup, you'll see a CustomSetupScriptFailure error code with sub code like CustomSetupScriptBlobContainerInaccessible or CustomSetupScriptNotFound

 ### CustomSetupScriptBlobContainerInaccessible